jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 # [Domain-3](#domain-3-security-architecture-and-engineering) **Security Architecture and Engineering**

-You may find this domain to be more technical than others, and if you have experience working in a security engineering role you likely have an advantage; if not, allocate extra time to this domain to ensure you have a good understanding of the topics
+You may find this domain to be more technical than others, and if you have experience working in a security engineering role you likely have an advantage; if not, allocate extra time to this domain to ensure you have a good understanding of the topics; domain 3 is weighted around 13%

 - **Advanced Encryption Standard (AES)**: uses the Rijndael symmetric algorithm and is the US gov standard for the secure exchange of sensitive but unclassified data; AES uses key lengths of 128, 192, and 256 bits, and a fixed block size of 128 bits, achieving a higher level of security than the older DES algorithm
 - **Algorithm**: a mathematical function that is used in the encryption and decryption process; can be simply or very complex; also defined as a set of instructions by which encryption and decryption is done